 Colorado law permits the police to search an automobile and the containers within it where they have probable cause to believe contraband or evidence is contained.

-On the other hand a warrantless search violates the Fourth Amendment if there is no probable cause for the search OR the warrantless search did not fall within one of the recognized exceptions to the warrant requirement.
+On the other hand a warrantless search violates the Fourth Amendment if there is

 What Then Is Probable Cause?